bh-schmidt/forges/forge-typescript/templates/new-forge/README.md

 1. Open your terminal.
 2. Navigate to the directory where you want to create your new forge (e.g., `C:\\my-forges`).
-3. Run the File Forge CLI by typing `ff`.
+3. Run the Hyper Forge CLI by typing `hf`.
 4. Choose `Run a forge` from the options.
 5. Select this forge by name.
 6. Pick the task you want to run.